 2. It’s a processed food.

 Another downside to commercial hemp milk is that we don’t know the complete processed involved at the manufacturing facility.
-High temperatures and modern day processes often damage food, causing those amazing nutrients to be lost in the final product.
+High temperatures and modern day processes often damage food, causing those amazing nutrients to be lost in the final product (similarly, the pasteurization process affects the nutritional quality and digestibility of cow’s milk as well)

 3. It’s expensive.